NathStevo97/NathStevo97/README.md

 Programming-wise I primarily work with Python, which I have done since my time at university studying Physics; where I graduated with First Class Honours :mortar_board:

-- 🔭 I’m currently trying to get my Windows 10 & 11 Packer builds behaving in my [packer-examples](https://github.com/NathStevo97/packer-examples) repository.
+- 🔭 I’m currently trying to get my Windows 11 Packer builds in Hyper-V behaving in my [packer-examples](https://github.com/NathStevo97/packer-examples) repository.
-- 🌱 I’m currently working on a data anlytics-focussed project with [Opencast Software](https://opencastsoftware.com/).
+- 🌱 I’m currently working on a data anlytics and Machine Learning-focussed project with [Opencast Software](https://opencastsoftware.com/).
 - 📖 I'm currently reading Peaky Blinders - The Real Story of Birmingham's most notorious gangs
 - 😄 Pronouns: He/Him

 When not working, I'll typically either be:<br>
 💻 Working on a personal project or learning a new tool.<br>
-🎮 Gaming (Monster Hunter, F1, EA FC 24 are my main choices at present.)<br>
+🎮 Gaming (Monster Hunter, F1, EA FC 24 are my main choices at present).<br>
 🏃‍♂️ **Running:**
-  - **5K PB:** 25:06
+  - **5K PB:** 25:00
   - **10K PB:** 57:53
   - **Half-Marathon:** 2:29:56